courtiol/lay/README.md

 ## An R package for simple but efficient rowwise jobs

-### Why **{lay}**?

-Implementing rowwise operations for tabular data is notoriously awkward in R.

-Many options have been proposed, but they tend to be complicated, inefficient, or both.

-Instead `lay()` – the only function of the package **{lay}** – aims at reaching a sweet spot between simplicity and efficiency.

-The function `lay()` is intended to be used to apply a function on each row of a data frame or tibble, independently, and across multiple columns containing values of the same class (e.g. all numeric).
+The function `lay()` – the only function of the package **{lay}** – is intended to be used to apply a function on each row of a data frame or tibble, independently, and across multiple columns containing values of the same class (e.g. all numeric).

+Implementing rowwise operations for tabular data is notoriously awkward in R. Many options have been proposed, but they tend to be complicated, inefficient, or both.
+Instead `lay()` aims at reaching a sweet spot between simplicity and efficiency.

 The function has been specifically designed to be combined with functions from [**{dplyr}**](https://dplyr.tidyverse.org/) and to feel